llmkit-ai/llmkit/README.md

 ### Quick Start (Recommended)

-The easiest way to get started with LLMKit is using the `llmkit` command:
+The easiest way to get started with Llmkit is using the `llmkit` command:

 1. Install the command:
 ```bash